* Prices ease after steep gains on U.S. stocks draw

 "The EIA report may be an indication that oil demand is not as bad as a current dreary run of global headline macro data might suggest," said Stephen Innes, market strategist at AxiTrader.

-The prospect of deeper production cuts by the Organization of the Petroleum Exporting Countries (OPEC) and its allies also helped to cap a deeper slide in oil prices on Thursday.
+The prospects of deeper production cuts by the Organization of the Petroleum Exporting Countries (OPEC) and its allies also helped to support the market.

 OPEC, Russia and other producers have since January implemented a deal to cut oil output by 1.2 million barrels per day (bpd) until March 2020 to support the market.
 The producers will meet to review the policy on Dec.
 5-6.
 (Reporting by Koustav Samanta; editing by Richard Pullin)